chuyachia/ml/perceptron/perceptron.md

 X.plot <- as.data.frame(X) # dataframe for plot use
 ```

-This is what the data points and the target function look like on a 2D plane :
+Here is what the data points and the target function look like on a 2D plane :

 ``` r
 library(ggplot2)
 ```

-    ## Warning: package 'ggplot2' was built under R version 3.2.5

 ``` r
 ggplot(X.plot,aes(X.plot$X1,X.plot$X2))+